LoginRadius/engineering-portal/content/blog/how-to-fetch-a-remote-branch-using-git/index.md

 git branch -vv
 ```

+### Conclusion

+For software developers, Git is a way to track their code for different modifications.
+It stores all the various models in a unique database.
+Git enables several developers to work concurrently on the same principle.
+A programmer will also need to access the independent job, or "branch," of a coworker.
+This is made possible by the git remote branch operation.

-If you want to learn more about GIT here is a quick guide on, [How to use Git Cherry Pick](/git-cherry-pick/).
-If you like what you learnt, leave a comment in the comments below.
+If you want to learn more about GIT here is a quick guide on, [how to use git cherry pick](/git-cherry-pick/).
+If you like the tutorial, then leave a comment below and let's talk.